Metro Montreal

 3. Should I Sell?

-From a seller’s perspective, the market is favourable – it’s a seller’s market.
 Also, the annual real estate cycle usually favours sellers in the first half of the year.
-If you plan to sell, now may be a better time to sell later, particularly because a U.S. trade war could derail the market.
+If you plan to sell, now may be a better time to sell than later in the year, particularly because a U.S. trade war or weaker economic conditions could derail the market.

 Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
-Find out more about the benefits of a mortgage broker.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.